-(k) Little River Band of Ottawa Indians, Manistee, Michigan (Tribal Members Only)
+(j) Little River Band of Ottawa Indians, Manistee, Michigan (Tribal Members Only)

-The Little River Band of Ottawa Indians is a self-governing, federally recognized Tribe located in Manistee, Michigan, and a signatory Tribe of the Treaty of 1836.
-We have approved special regulations for tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.
+The Little River Band of Ottawa Indians is a self-governing, Federally recognized Tribe located in Manistee, Michigan, and a signatory Tribe of the Treaty of 1836.
+We have approved special regulations for Tribal members of the 1836 treaty's signatory Tribes on ceded lands in Michigan since the 1986-87 hunting season.
 Ceded lands are located in Lake, Mason, Manistee, and Wexford Counties.
 The Band proposes the following regulations to govern the hunting of migratory birds by Tribal members within the 1836 Ceded Territory as well as on the Band's Reservation.

-For the 2008-09 season, the Little River Band of Ottawa Indians proposes a duck and merganser season from September 15, 2008, through January 20, 2009.
+For the 2009-10 season, we assume the Little River Band of Ottawa Indians would propose a duck and merganser season from September 15, 2009, through January 20, 2010.
 A daily bag limit of 12 ducks would include no more than 2 pintail, 2 canvasback, 3 black duck, 3 wood ducks, 3 redheads, 6 mallards (only 2 of which may be a hen), and 1 hooded merganser.
 Possession limits would be twice the daily bag limit.

-For white-fronted geese, snow geese, and brant, the Tribe proposes a September 20 through November 30, 2008, season.
+For white-fronted geese, snow geese, and brant, the Tribe usually proposes a September 20 through November 30, 2009, season.
 Daily bag limits would be five geese.

-For Canada geese only, the Tribe proposes a September 1, 2008, through February 8, 2009, season with a daily bag limit of five Canada geese.
+For Canada geese only, the Tribe usually proposes a September 1, 2009, through February 8, 2010, season with a daily bag limit of five Canada geese.
 The possession limit would be twice the daily bag limit.

-For snipe, woodcock, rails, and mourning doves, the Tribe proposes a September 1 to November 14, 2008, season.
+For snipe, woodcock, rails, and mourning doves, the Tribe usually proposes a September 1 to November 14, 2009, season.
 The daily bag limit would be 10 common snipe, 5 woodcock, 10 rails, and 10 mourning doves.
 Possession limits for all species would be twice the daily bag limit.